Using authority is one of the most ways to rise above the fold and get more eyes on your content. But what is the best approach?

 To admit your own mistakes is influential and trustworthy.
 Sometimes, you will get something wrong no matter your experience or authority.
 But, if you want to have people keep following you, it's important to admit it, take accountability and move on.

 Borrowing from other's authority

 It takes a lot of time, prioritisation and effort to boost your online authority.
 Occasionally, it's just as effective to borrow from others' authority.
 These are some of the ways you can borrow from others:

-Consider curating more content for your audience, whether on your knowledge hub or social media touch-points.
+Consider curating more content for your audience on your knowledge hub or social media touchpoints.
 Curated content is content that's created and published by another person — an authority and an expert on a subject.
 So, for example, you can reach out to online authorities and welcome them to publish guest posts on your site or repost and retweet some of your favourite content.

 When you become more of an authority, you'll have the possibility to participate in more collaborations.
-To work with an online authority on a shared piece can be more influential than working by yourself — and your target audiences get the benefit.
+Working with an online authority on a shared piece can be more influential than working by yourself — and your target audiences get the benefit.

 You can also appeal to someone else's authority with quotes scattered throughout your work.
 If you make an essential point using logic, consider backing it up with a cited quote from an authority on the topic you focus on.

 A more authority-centric content approach can work well if you plan and execute it.
-Focus on giving people the best, most relevant and authentic information you can.
+Focus on giving people the best, most relevant, authentic information you can.
 Be brave and work with established authorities in the field.

 Founder, CEO & Strategist since 2001.
 Anders provides thoughts and reflections about what and how to think about onlinification and digitalisation in B2B.
 Anders asks many questions and knows what to do with the answers.